jpavley/SWE-Principles/README.md

 - MIT License
 - Just preserve the copyright and license notices
 - OK to modify and distribute
-- OK for private and commerical use
+- OK for private and commercial use

 See [License](LICENSE)